Ultraviolet: Biological

-Some animals, including birds, reptiles, and insects such as bees, can see near-ultraviolet wavelengths.
+Birds, reptiles, insects such as bees, and mammals such as mice, reindeer, dogs, and cats can see near-ultraviolet wavelengths.
 Many fruits, flowers, and seeds stand out more strongly from the background in ultraviolet wavelengths as compared to human color vision.
 Scorpions glow or take on a yellow to green color under UV illumination, thus assisting in the control of these arachnids.
 Many birds have patterns in their plumage that are invisible at usual wavelengths but observable in ultraviolet, and the urine and other secretions of some animals, including dogs, cats, and human beings, are much easier to spot with ultraviolet.
 Urine trails of rodents can be detected by pest control technicians for proper treatment of infested dwellings.

 Butterflies use ultraviolet as a communication system for sex recognition and mating behavior.
 For example, in the Colias eurytheme butterfly, males rely on visual cues to locate and identify females.
 Instead of using chemical stimuli to find mates, males are attracted to the ultraviolet-reflecting color of female hind wings.
 In Pieris napi butterflies it was shown that females in northern Finland with less UV-radiation present in the environment possessed stronger UV signals to attract their males than those occurring further south.
 This suggested that it was evolutionarily more difficult to increase the UV-sensitivity of the eyes of the males than to increase the UV-signals emitted by the females.

 Many insects use the ultraviolet wavelength emissions from celestial objects as references for flight navigation.
 A local ultraviolet emitter will normally disrupt the navigation process and will eventually attract the flying insect.

 The green fluorescent protein (GFP) is often used in genetics as a marker.
 Many substances, such as proteins, have significant light absorption bands in the ultraviolet that are of interest in biochemistry and related fields.
 UV-capable spectrophotometers are common in such laboratories.

 Ultraviolet traps called bug zappers are used to eliminate various small flying insects.
 They are attracted to the UV and are killed using an electric shock, or trapped once they come into contact with the device.
 Different designs of ultraviolet radiation traps are also used by entomologists for collecting nocturnal insects during faunistic survey studies.